From Harakiri (1962) to Seven Samurai (1954), these are the best Samurai movies of all time.

-Yoji Yamada’s lyrical drama looks at everyday life of a samurai and his family in the mid-19th century Japan — end of Tokugawa dynasty.
-Hiroyuki Sanada plays Seibei Iguchi, a good-hearted and honourable low-ranking samurai, who works as a bureaucrat.
+Yoji Yamada’s lyrical drama looks at the everyday life of a samurai and his family in mid-19th century Japan — the end of the Tokugawa dynasty.
+Hiroyuki Sanada plays Seibei Iguchi, a good-hearted and honorable low-ranking samurai, who works as a bureaucrat.
 Seibei is struggling financially and has lost his wife.
-He single-handedly raises his two daughters, and takes care of his senile mother.
+He single-handedly raises his two daughters and takes care of his senile mother.
 Seibei’s life changes when reconnects with his childhood sweetheart Tomoe, who’s divorced her abusive spouse and moved back to town.

-Yoji Yamada gracefully deals with modern themes such as single parenthood, women empowerment in the 19th century setting.
-What’s more fascinating about Twilight Samurai is the gentle characterisation of Seibei.
+Yoji Yamada gracefully deals with modern themes such as single parenthood, and women’s empowerment in the 19th-century setting.
+What’s more fascinating about Twilight Samurai is the gentle characterization of Seibei.
 Though he is a master swordsman, there’s a vulnerability to him that makes his character very real and relatable.
 Yoji Yamada followed Twilight Samurai with two more nuanced samurai dramas, The Hidden Blade (2004) and Love and Honour (2006).

 7. The Samurai Trilogy (1954-1956)